Test Track I

 Column to Column:

 Column to column connections remained unchanged in the overall redesign as they functioned simply and strongly enough on the Launch layout.
-The only update was the improved detail of small circular bolts on each flange.
+The only update was the addition of small bolt details on each flange.

 Column to column connections remained unchanged in the overall redesign as they functioned simply and strongly enough on the Launch layout.
-The only update was the improved detail of small circular bolts on each flange.
+The only update was the addition of small bolt details on each flange.

-After all the parts were put together, the assemblies were painted their respective colors.
-Unfortunately the PTFE tubing used for rails was not available in a wide variety of colors, so some of the white tubing from Launch was recycled and used on this track.
+After all the parts were put together, the assemblies were painted.
+Unfortunately the PTFE tubing used for rail was not available in a wide variety of colors, so some of the white tubing from Launch was recycled and used on this track.

-To connect the supports to the footers, a new technique was used that fastened the base of each column with four M2x6s.
+To connect the supports to the footers, a new technique was used that fastened the base of each column with four M2s.
 In theory, this would allow each footer to be fastened to a base independently of the supports.
-However, in practice, it was far too tedious to screw in four fasteners per support when the previous method simply used one screw going through the base, footer, and into the bottom of the column.
+However, in practice, it was far too tedious to screw in four fasteners per support.

 |